 Fine dining at Peninsula Grill offers guests a beautiful setting, fabulous menu, and an extensive wine-by-the-glass menu.
 It’s the best recipe for a perfect night on the town with friends and family.

 Pro Tip: You can order the Ultimate Coconut Cake and have it shipped across the country.
-It’s like having a slice of South Carolina delivered to your front door.

 4. The Crab Shack